[QODBC-Desktop] A detailed tutorial about how to create a multi-line Invoice

 I'm interested in the job: "Acmer Pty Ltd:1000".
 For Job 1000, we use the ListID:'300000-1081400329' (in Row 2 above), like this in InvoiceLine SQL insert statements:

 How to find the InvoiceLineItemRefListID

-Now that we know "TemplateRefListID" for the Invoice Template we want to use and the "CustomerRefListID" for the job we want to create an invoice for, it's time to create the actual multi-line invoice by running three SQL insert statements.
+Now that we know the "TemplateRefListID" for the Invoice Template we want to use and the "CustomerRefListID" for the job we want to create an invoice for, it's time to make the actual multi-line invoice by running three SQL insert statements.
 What we also need to do is find the "InvoiceLineItemRefListID" for all the items we want to invoice against the job by running the following query in QODBC Test Tool: